- Information on making a complaint about a food business.

-The Food Safety Unit at the Department of Health and Human Services doesn’t investigate complaints about food businesses.
+The Food Safety Unit at the Department of Health doesn’t investigate complaints about food businesses.
 Complaint investigations are the responsibility of local council environmental health officers, however there are occasions where the Food Safety Unit may take on a coordinating role.
 This includes complaints that may result in a food recall – for example, the presence of food allergens in a packaged food where the label does not declare the presence of the food allergen.

 If you wish to lodge a complaint about any of the following issues in a Victorian food premises, please contact the local council environmental health unit where the food premises is located:

 - foreign object in food